svramprabu/BizCardX/README.md

 ## License

-This project is a free to use public repository [Public Repo](LICENSE).
+This project is a free to use public repository.

 ---